gbouritsas/script_to_subtitle_DTW/README.md

 align_subs_script_all(movies ,1, fps);
 ```

 You can find more details regarding the code in the README provided by Dr. Laptev (README_Laptev.txt).
-Exemplar data can be found in: .
+Example data can be found at http://cvsp.cs.ntua.gr/research/multimodal_weakly_supervised_learning/ under the folder *scirpt_to_subtitle_DTW_example_data/* .

 License
 =====================================